 Getting the right cover in place is particularly important for holiday in Egypt as there’s no public healthcare.
 If you fall ill or get an injury, you’ll need to visit a private doctor or hospital, and the bills could run into the thousands – the right travel insurance will cover you.

-But it provides cover for a wide range of scenarios, including:
+All Admiral policies provide cover for a wide range of scenarios, including:

 - Your belongings being lost, damaged or stolen